 Most experts and analysts have had a mixed reaction to the measures being taken by RBI.
 While some think the steps are as per expectations, others believe there is still a scope to do better things, especially for business sectors like tourism, hospitality, F&B, etc., that are suffering a great deal.
 Apex trade association like ASSOCHAM has suggested that the government reduce the GST by 50% for at least three months.
 The ASSOCHAM has also said that India might be required to infuse $200 billion for the next 12-18 months.
 An immediate cash infusion of $50 billion – 100 billion would be needed in the next three months to curb the job losses and loss of income thus caused.

 The COVID-19 pandemic has had a significant impact on the global economy, and India is no exception.
 While the RBI has taken the necessary steps to cushion the Indian economy and lessen the adverse effects of the pandemic, a lot more needs to be done.
 The RBI has to be proactive to gauge the impact of the measures taken on the economy.
 It must also maintain flexibility in modifying its policies or come up with required measures as per the need in the future.
 As of the time of this report, another RBI’s stimulus package focused on helping businesses is expected soon and one can hope that the same will bring relief to the industries as well.
+You can explore more about personal loan here.

 Apply for Loans of upto ₹5 Lakhs easily using your phone or laptop, and pay back on low EMIs